0. Answer the residence question before everything else

 4. Prepare medical continuity before arrival

 Prepare medication lists, diagnosis summaries, recent test results, allergies, assistive devices, and the names of current doctors.
-If possible, translate the most important medical summary into Japanese before the move.
+Translate the most important medical summary into Japanese before the move.

 5. Create a family communication plan